 This site is dedicated to the preservation and enjoyment of one of Austin's best places to bicycle and skate - The Veloway.

-Veloway Events Schedule:The Veloway will be closed to the public during private events on the following days:
+Veloway Events Schedule:The Veloway will be closed to the public during a private event on:

 NewsSaturday, March 1, 2014 was It's My Park Day at the Veloway.
 Thanks to all the volunteers who were busy clearing out the drain areas so water does not lay on the track after a rain.
 Other projects included picking up trash, weeding and mulching the flower gardens, transplanting and planting native plants and flowers, spreading decomposed granite on the eroded areas through the parking lot and hanging bird, butterfly and bat houses, and suet feeders.